Query Complexity of Tournament Solutions: Results for Tournaments with Small Top Cycle

-The following result gives relationship between the top cycle of a tournament and other tournament solutions like the Copeland set, the Slater set, the Markov set, the bipartisan set, the uncovered set, and the Banks set.
+The following result gives the relationships between the top cycle of a tournament and other tournament solutions like the Copeland set, the Slater set, the Markov set, the bipartisan set, the uncovered set, and the Banks set.

 \begin{lemma} Let \TT be a tournament whose top cycle is \CC.
-Then the Copeland set, the Slater set, the Markov set, the bipartisan set, the uncovered set, and the Banks set of $\TT$ are the same as the corresponding solutions for the tournament $\TT(\CC).$ \end{lemma}
+Then the Copeland set, the Slater set, the Markov set, the bipartisan set, the uncovered set, and the Banks set of $\TT$ are the same as the corresponding solutions for the tournament $\TT(\CC)$ which is the tournament \TT restricted to \CC. \end{lemma}